 - Catering costs for Journal Clubs.
 Budgets for Journal Clubs should be discussed and approved before any catering is purchased.
 Note also that for the DTC Write Up Club, those students beginning the process of their final year write-up would be eligible with the understanding that they would meet fortnightly and that a maximum claim of £6 per person can be claimed.
 Please note that when submitting an expense claim you would need to provide a list of those attending the lunch.

 Claiming for Non-Travel Expenses

 - Only original, itemised receipts will be accepted for payment, as required by the University's Finance policy.
 For example, we cannot reimburse you using only a credit card receipt showing the total amount paid.

 - All claims should be submitted in Pounds Sterling, along with a printout of the exchange rate you have used (for foreign-currency transactions).
-For instance, you can look up the exchange rate for the date of the transaction using OANDA or XE.com, or you can provide a copy of your bank statement showing the exchange rate, with personal information blacked out.
+Please either look up the exchange rate for the date of the transaction using OANDA or XE.com, printing off the rate that you used from their website or providing a copy of your bank statement with your name on it showing the exchange rate, with bank details and other transactions not pertinent to the claim blacked out.